The Medical Assisting Program at COM

 About the Program

-Prepare to succeed in a rapidly growing field with the College of the Mainland Medical Assistant Program.
+Prepare to succeed in a rapidly growing field with the College of the Mainland Medical Assisting Program.

 In three semesters of hands-on classes you will learn anatomy and physiology, human disease and pathophysiology, medical terminology, medical insurance, medical law, pharmacology and administration of medicine, clinical procedures and laboratory procedures.

-The COM Medical Assistant Program assists students in preparing for certification, either through the American Association of Certified Medical Assistants or the American Medical Technology Association.
+The COM Medical Assisting Program assists students in preparing for certification, either through the American Association of Certified Medical Assistants or the American Medical Technology Association.

 Alumni are in demand immediately after graduation in hospitals, offices and clinics.